contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/06_team-work.md

 From here, you can add, delete members, and attribute roles to members.

+>**Note:** When you create a new cell [revision](/technical-resources/apispark/guide/explore/revisions "revision"), it is created with the same members as the former revision.
+But if you restore an old revision, then you restore it with the members that were associated to this old revision (you loose the members changes you made).

 To add a member to a cell:

 From the web API **Overview** page, click on the **Members** tab.